CassidyPrather/virtual-inebriation-system/README.md

 4. Instantiate `Packages/Avatar Syringe/Syringe` to the root of the avatar.
 5. More setup TBD...

+## Conduct

+This package contains content that will be disorienting and unpleasant for many users.
+Please content-tag your avatar appropriately and ask for consent before using the system on anyone.

 ## Legal

 Copyright 2024 Cassidy Prather <pratherea@gmail.com>